Name and Purpose

 Qualification for signature status and point awards will be announced at the annual WSST Members Show and Exhibition.

 Proof of awards either recognized by the WSST and/or SWS should be submitted along with an application for Signature Status or points accumulation in writing.
-Applicants who qualify for signature status will be announced at the 50th Anniversary Members show in 2020.
+Applicants who qualify for signature status will be announced at the 50th Anniversary Members exhibition in 2020 and therafter.

-A Membership Show, in order to be a qualifying show, must be open to all Members of the Society.
-No painting may be entered in more than one WSST sponsored show in order to gain more than one (1) point toward signature status.
+A Membership Show or Exhibition, in order to be a qualifying event, must be open to all Members of the Society.
+No painting may be entered in more than one WSST sponsored event in order to gain more than one (1) point toward signature status.
 Any painting may earn only one point toward signature status.
 Acceptance to the SWS Members Exhibition in the same calendar year of the WSST Members Exhibition may receive points towards signature status.
 (Article VI.)